-Over the years, I’ve cooked different types of white rice in various ways: in a rice cooker, in a stove over a pot, brown rice in an instant pot, white rice in an instant pot, in the microwave, in a steamer, and even quinoa in a rice cooker.
+Over the years, I’ve cooked different types of rice and grains in various ways: in a rice cooker, on a stove over a pot, brown rice in an instant pot, white rice in an instant pot, in the microwave, in a steamer, and even quinoa in a rice cooker.
 Brown rice is somewhat trickier to cook because it can take a long time to get perfectly fluffy and moist grains.

 While you can make brown rice in a pot over the stove or even a microwave, you can also use a rice cooker for an easier, hands-off method—something I definitely prefer.

 Types of brown rice

 Just like white rice, there are different variants of long grain and short-grain brown rice.
 The differences between these two types of brown rice varieties are similar to the white rice differences in that the long grain brown rice is less sticky and its final texture has more distinct grains.